Skip to content

 Running an NNN Audit: What to Upload and What to Expect

-Running an NNN audit through CAM audit software takes less than five minutes from upload to findings.
+Running an NNN audit through CAM audit software takes less than fifteen minutes from upload to findings.
 Here is what you need and what happens at each step.

 Documents to upload.
 You need two documents: your signed lease (or the relevant amendment containing operating expense provisions) and the landlord's annual operating expense reconciliation statement.
 The reconciliation is the document that shows actual expenses versus estimated payments and calculates the amount you owe or are owed.
 Some landlords send separate statements for CAM, property taxes, and insurance.
 Upload all of them.